micrology/prsm/doc/help.md

 <p style="text-align: center"><video width="640" height="360" autoplay muted loop><source src="/doc/images/create-link-nodes.mp4" type="video/mp4">Your browser does not support the video tag.</video></p>

-* **Undo**.
-Reverses the last action (e.g. if you have just created a new factor, it will be removed).
+* **Undo** Reverses the last action (e.g. if you have just created a new factor, it will be removed).
 See also using rollback from the History window, described in the section about the [Network Tab](#network-tab).
-* **Redo**.
-Redo the last action (e.g. if you have just undone the creation of a factor, this will return the factor to the network).
+* **Redo** Redo the last action (e.g. if you have just undone the creation of a factor, this will return the factor to the network).
-* **Bin**.
-First, select a factor or a link by clicking on it.
+* **Bin** First, select a factor or a link by clicking on it.
 Note that the selected factor or link gains a shadow and is listed in the status bar at the bottom of the window.
 Then click on the Bin button (or press the backspace or delete keys) - the factor or link is deleted.
 The Undo button will restore it if you deleted it by mistake.
-* **Share**.
-Shows a dialog box with a web link that you can copy and send to someone else.
+* **Share** Shows a dialog box with a web link that you can copy and send to someone else.
 If they then access that link, they will see your network and can edit and add to it.
 See [Sharing](#sharing) below.
-* **Open file**.
-Read in a file containing a network from your computer drive.
+* **Open file** Read in a file containing a network from your computer drive.
 See [below](#file-formats) for supported file formats.
 The content of the file replaces the network in the browser.
-* **Save file**.
-Save the network in a file on your computer.
+* **Save file**  Save the network in a file on your computer.
 The file is saved in the app's own format, or if you click on the small triangle next to the button, you can choose to save an image of the map as a high resolution image (a .PNG file), or the map data in GML (Graph Markup Language) or CSV (Comma Separated Values) formats.
-* **Search**.
-Search for factors by name.
+* **Search** Search for factors by name.
 * **Help** Display this help page in a separate window.
-* **Settings**.
-Opens a panel that allows much more customisation and exploration of the network (see [Styling the map](#styling-the-map) and [Analysing the map](#analysing-the-map) below).
+* **Settings** Opens a panel that allows much more customisation and exploration of the network (see [Styling the map](#styling-the-map) and [Analysing the map](#analysing-the-map) below).

 To **select** a factor or a link, click on it.
 To select more than one, click on one factor or link and then *hold down* the pointer on the other.
 Or you can hold down the control (CTRL) key and click to add to the selection.
 At the bottom of the window is the status bar that will show which factors and links have been selected.
 Clicking anywhere on the background will deselect all the factors and links.

 Each factor can be moved across the network pane by dragging it.
 The whole network can be moved by dragging the background.

 Also at the bottom of the window on the right is a slider that will adjust the **magnification**: slide to the right to make the factors and links larger and to the left to make them smaller (or click on the + and - signs).
-To return the network to a size that will fit neatly in the window, double click on the black bar at the top, or anywhere on the network background (the latter will also desleect any selected factors or links).
-On a tablet or phone, you can zoom by using the 'pinch' gesture.
+To return the network to a size that will fit neatly in the window, double click on the black bar at the top, or anywhere on the network background (the latter will also deselect any selected factors or links).
+On a tablet, trackpad or phone, you can zoom by using the 'pinch' gesture.

 At the top left, you can enter a **title** for the  map.
 Click on 'Untitled map' and type in your title.
 If you have created or used several maps (and they have titles), a small downward triangle will appear to the right of the title.
 Clicking on this shows a list of those previous maps, and clicking on one of those takes you away from the current map and loads the previous one (after you have confirmed that this is what you want to do).